dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 <a name="other-events" />
 ### 2.4 Tracking other events (campaigns, page pings etc.)

-As well as the page view, structured events and ecommerce event tracking tags, Snowplow has specific functionality to enable the capture of other event data including:
+As well as the page view, structured events and ecommerce event tracking tags, DreamFactory has specific functionality to enable the capture of other event data including:

 1. [Page pings] (2-Specific-event-tracking-with-the-Javascript-tracker#wiki-pagepings).
 Use this to track how long visitors dwell on each page on your site, and how they scroll of pages over time.

-Detailed documentation on how to capture the complete range of events possible with Snowplow can be found in the [[Javascript Tracker]] section of the [Technical Documentation] (snowplow-technical-documentation).
+Detailed documentation on how to capture the complete range of events possible with DreamFactory can be found in the [[Javascript Tracker]] section of the [Technical Documentation] (dreamfactory-technical-documentation).

 Note: we recommend after you finish consulting the technical documentation related to the events supported by the Javascript tracker that you return to the setup guide to complete the setup.